✓ Do you have enough time to put into running your business?

 ✓ Come up with a cool name for your business.

-✓ Get an awesome domain name for your website.
+✓ Get a great domain name for your website.

 ✓ Pay a professional web designer to make your website.
 Consider hiring me: Eldaha Technologies✓ Pay for multiple forms of advertising.
 Without advertising your business will probably fail.
 I suggest you try: